Past, Current, and Future Exhibitions

 I’ve never done much in the way of video editing.
 I played around with the software and accidentally made discoveries that said it better than I intended.
 I set out to weave a “collection” of still images together- starting with the images and video and then adding the audio.
 When I started layering other sounds with the audio track (the sounds of the birds, the wind, and other creatures) my theme, This Is God,” became clear

-International Society of Experimental Artists’ Juried Exhibition:
+International Society of Experimental Artists’ International Juried Exhibition:

 ISEA Utterly Unfathomable and Powerfully Profound, 2023